agoraciudadana/congress-api/README.md

 # Description:

-    This app is an API for the propals being voted at the [Spanish Congress](http://congreso.es).
+    This app is an API for the proposals being voted at the [Spanish Congress](http://congreso.es).

 ## Install